keboola/connection-docs/components/extractors/database/mysql/index.md

 This connector uses [Debezium connector](https://debezium.io/documentation/reference/stable/connectors/mysql.html) under the hood.

-**NOTE** The component abstracts the underlying Debezium connector configuration and provides a simplified interface for the user.
-This means that only subset of the Debezium connector capabilities are exposed to the user.
+***NOTE:** The component abstracts the underlying Debezium connector configuration and provides a simplified user interface.
+Only a subset of the Debezium connector capabilities is exposed to the user.*

 MySQL has a binary log (binlog) that records all operations in the order in which they are committed to the database.
-This includes changes to table schemas as well as changes to the data in tables.
+This includes changes to table schemas and changes to the table data.
 MySQL uses the binlog for replication and recovery.

 This MySQL connector reads the binlog, produces change events for row-level `INSERT`, `UPDATE`, and `DELETE` operations.

-As MySQL is typically set up to purge binlogs after a specified period of time, the MySQL connector performs an initial *consistent snapshot* of each of your databases.
-The MySQL connector reads the binlog from the point at which the snapshot was made.
+As MySQL is typically set up to purge binlogs after a specified period, the MySQL connector performs an initial *consistent snapshot* of each of your databases.
+The MySQL connector reads the binlog from where the snapshot was made.

 **Supported Versions:**